20 Examples of growth hacking actions

 Google, the world’s leading search engine, has deployed an effective growth hacking strategy to promote its Chrome browser.
 The tactic employed: an eye-catching banner ad on the Google home page.
 The concept was clear and straightforward.
 Visitors to the Google home page were greeted by a banner inviting them to download Chrome.

-The banner highlighted the browser’s advantages such as speed, security and customization options.
+The banner highlighted the browser’s advantages such as speed, security, and customization options.
 By clicking on “Download Chrome”, users were taken to a personalized installation page where they could select their preferred operating system and language.
-Thanks to this approach, Google was able to capitalize on its immense web traffic, reputation and reliability to push Chrome to its audience.
+Thanks to this approach, Google was able to capitalize on its immense web traffic, reputation, and reliability to push Chrome to its audience effectively.

 Instagram: Interacting with Facebook to increase visibility

 Instagram is renowned for sharing photos and videos with its community.
-In its quest for notoriety, the platform relied on an ingenious growth trick: close collaboration with Facebook, the world’s most influential social platform.
+In its quest for notoriety and to grow its user base, the platform relied on an ingenious growth trick: close collaboration with Facebook, the world’s most influential social platform.

 This process was straightforward: any new Instagram subscriber had the option of linking their account to Facebook.
 This action enabled efficient synchronization of contacts, publications, and stories between the two platforms.
 In addition, it offered the opportunity to invite their Facebook friends on Instagram by sending them notifications or messages.
 Instagram thus benefited from Facebook’s huge user base, with over 2.8 billion monthly active users.